 4. Use a Grit Guard

 Given that a dust storm has hit, you’d definitely want to use a grit-guard.
 Inserting a grit-guard in each bucket reduces the likelihood of dirt particles resurfacing to the top of your bucket every time you rinse your wash mitt/towel/sponge.
 Keep the contaminants at the bottom of the bucket away from the clean soapy water at the top.
+Personally, we do not see grit guards making that big of a difference, well as much as the manufacturer and other car care gurus claim.
+But, if you rather tread on the safer side, it could not hurt to add this to your automotive repertoire in your garage or car detailing set up.
+Alternatively, rinsing the car is the more effective process of it all beyond the 2 wash bucket method and grit guard.

 5. Rinse Often

 Rinse your cleaning apparatus regularly in each bucket to make sure you are not collecting contaminants and scraping these against your painted surface.
 Also remember to rinse each panel as your done shampooing it, this prevents shampoo from drying on.
+You will want to regularly rinse the car so that any dust remnants from other parts of the car are blasted off and not tampering your results.